-- To operate your oven for a set time, you must first turn the time dial clockwise to the time you choose, from 0 to 60 minutes (if you're facing the oven, it is the dial on the left side of the control panel).
-Line up your desired time (on the dial) with the indentation in the control panel above the time dial. - When set cooking time is over, the dial turns to "0" position, the oven turns off, and the green LED light goes out.
-(Green LED = POV-013 only.
-On POV-003, a buzzer sounds when time is over.) - To operate the oven continuously instead of for a set time, turn the time dial counterclockwise until the hand icon (\square) on the dial lines up with the indentation in the control panel above the time dial.
-The oven will operate continuously until you manually turn the dial back to "0". - Whether you have chosen to set an actual time, or have set the time dial for continuous "on", the fan will begin spinning, and the green LED will turn on.
-(POV-013 only.)
+- To operate your oven, you must first turn the time dial clockwise to the time you choose, from 0 to 120 minutes (if you're facing the oven, it is the dial on the left side of the control panel). - You may also turn the time dial counterclockwise and click the dial over to operate the oven continuously, until you manually turn the knob back to "0". - Whether you have chosen to set an actual time, or have set the time dial for continuous "on", the internal light will turn on and the fan will begin spinning.